ycexiao/scikit-package/doc/source/frequently-asked-questions.rst

 Why are both pip.txt and conda.txt provided?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our preferred choice for installing the cookiecuttered package is as a Conda package, as outlined in the template ``README.rst`` file.
+Our preferred choice for installing the scikit-packageed package is as a Conda package, as outlined in the template ``README.rst`` file.
 With Conda, the end user can install all associated dependencies by running ``conda create --name new_env <package-name>``.
 Additionally, the environment is tested via conda-forge CI before the Conda package is released, which helps ensure the package's compatibility with its dependencies.
 Hence, we list conda package dependencies in ``conda.txt``.

 However, we also want to allow users to install the package via ``pip``.
 To support this, we provide a separate file for pip dependencies, ``pip.txt``.
 In most cases, the dependencies listed in ``conda.txt`` and ``pip.txt`` will be identical.
 However, there can be exceptions.
 For example, ``matplotlib-base`` is preferred for Conda installations, while ``matplotlib`` is used for pip installations.